Carillion: Official Receiver's employment update

 A spokesperson for the Official Receiver said:

-Secure ongoing employment has been confirmed for a further 18 workers and regrettably two staff will be leaving the business this week.
+Secure ongoing employment has now been confirmed for a further 352 workers – 68% of the pre-liquidation workfirce have now transferred to new employers.
+Regrettably a further 21 staff will be leaving the business this week and Jobcentre Plus’ RapidResponse Service will provide them with every support to find new work.

 We continue to discuss with potential purchasers Carillion’s remaining contracts and I am keeping staff, elected employee representatives and unions informed as these arrangements are confirmed.